codekendo/MyReads/README.md

 In the root project.

-Type run npm install in the terminal, once the packages have been installed type npm start to start the app.
+Type *npm install* in the terminal, once the packages have been installed type *npm start* to start the app.